ecrucru/anticrux/README.md

 - AntiCrux.undoMove()
 - AntiCrux.updateHalfMoveClock()

-A "node" is an object which represents a state of the board with additional information.
+A *node* is an object which represents a state of the board with additional information.
 It is linked with other nodes to describe the possible target positions through a network of moves.
-The principal node is the "root node" (a private attribute), so by using the public methods of the library, you should not have to handle the nodes on your own.
+The principal node is the *root node* (a private attribute), so by using the public methods of the library, you should not have to handle the nodes on your own.
 That's why the parameter *pNode* is generally optional.

 To get an extended help about the API, you can refer to the comments written in the library itself.
 They can be read from a web-browser by using YuiDoc.
 Run the script "run_yuidoc_server.bat" (Windows) or "run_yuidoc_server.sh" (Linux), then access to http://localhost:3000

-### Valuation

-Once a node is evaluated, you get 2 attributes among others :

-- node.valuation : the static score based on the weight of every piece
-- node.valuationSolver : the deep valuation after a certain exploration of the depths and based on the settings of the instance

-The valuation is based on a deep static score known as [centipawn](http://chess.wikia.com/wiki/Centipawn).
-A queen has a high score, not a pawn.
-Black and White are added and the valuation is changed to a percentage for a better understanding.
-This score varies between -100% (**bad** score for Black) and +100% (**bad** score for white).

-&#x26a0; The score shows the strength of the player, so its ability to lose AntiChess.
-Your objective is then to modify the score in favor of your opponent.